lkstz/email-order/README.md

 ## Workflow

 1. Check if any messages, younger than a configurable timeout, are placed in the sent folder.
-If there are, then no new mail is sent.
+If there are, no new mail is sent.
 2. Get a draft from draft folder
 3. Adjust some headers in the draft message
 4. Store the message in sent folder